MicrosoftDocs/visualfsharpdocs/docs/conceptual/map.pick['key,'t,'u]-function-[fsharp].md

 # Map.pick<'Key,'T,'U> Function (F#)

-Searches the map looking for the first element where the given function returns a `Some` value
+Searches the map looking for the first element where the given function returns a `Some` value.
+If the function returns `None` for all elements, raises `System.Collections.Generic.KeyNotFoundException`.

 **Namespace/Module Path**: Microsoft.FSharp.Collections.Map